Getting Settled in Barcelona

 Find all information you could possibly need in these custom guides created just for you!
 From recommended neighbourhoods and how to find the perfect room, to Barcelona’s public transportation system.
-From best cell phone providers and to how to open a free bank account to how the medical system in Spain works!
+From best Spanish SIM card providers and to how to open a free bank account in Spain to how the healthcare system in Spain works!
 It’s all here in our welcome guides!

-If you have any questions, simply join our Questions & Answers forum and get all your doubts resolved immediately!
+If you have any questions, simply send us en email to [email protected] and get all your doubts resolved immediately!
 We are here to help you 🙂

 For many of you it will most likely be your first experience living independently abroad.
 Citylife Barcelona is here to guide you every step of the way on this amazing adventure!
 Living in Barcelona is not cheap, but it doesn’t have to be expensive either!
 The following information will help you plan, organize and budget your time in Barcelona.
 This “budget guide” will show you a general estimation of typical student expenses.
 It will not include possible visa fees, tuition fees or flight bookings.

 Depending on your cell phone provider and how often you use your phone, your monthly cell phone fees will range from 10€ to 50€.
-Lycamobile is one of the most popular cell phone companies in Spain and they offer a special prepaid fee to the Citylife Barcelona community!
+Lycamobile is one of the most popular cell phone companies in Spain and they offer a special prepaid deals to young internationals!
 It will save you a lot of money!
-Learn more and reserve your SIM card now by clicking here!
+Learn more about the free Lycamobile SIM card now by clicking here!

 Internet related expenses can range from approximately 30 to 50€.
 To keep these costs low, look for rooms where the Internet is already set up and costs are included in the monthly rent.
 If there is no Internet available in your new home, WifiAway might be an interesting option for you!